-Next-generation treatments for Fragile X syndromeNovember 29th, 2012 in Psychology & Psychiatry
+Next-generation treatments for Fragile X syndromeNovember 29, 2012 in Medicine & Health / Psychology & Psychiatry

 A potential new therapeutic strategy for treating Fragile X syndrome is detailed in a new report appearing in the current issue of Biological Psychiatry, from researchers led by Dr. Lucia Ciranna at University of Catania in Italy.